gaebar/ComicShelfManager/README.md

 - **Spring Boot**: Used for creating the framework of our RESTful services.
 It served as the backbone for the backend development, providing a comprehensive environment for building scalable web applications.
 - **Java Persistence API (JPA)**: Utilized for database interaction and object-relational mapping, allowing us to manage our PostgreSQL database efficiently and integrate seamlessly with our backend application.
+- **PostgreSQL**: The primary database management system used for this project.
+PostgreSQL provided a reliable and powerful database platform for storing and retrieving our data efficiently, which was crucial for supporting the application's data persistence needs.
+- **DBeaver**: Served as the database management tool for our PostgreSQL database, helping us handle database schema visualization and manipulation.
+DBeaver was instrumental in managing and setting up the database structures required for the project, offering an intuitive interface for database administration.
 - **Postman**: Employed for testing and interacting with the REST API.
 This tool was crucial in ensuring all functionalities performed as expected and allowed us to verify the end-to-end functionality of our services.
-- **DBeaver**: Served as the database management tool, helping us handle database schema visualization and manipulation.
-DBeaver was instrumental in managing and setting up the database structures required for the project.

 Each tool played a critical role in the development process, from backend programming and database management to testing and API interaction, ensuring that the project was well-supported through its various development stages.